 We all love to try something new.
 Our bodies do too, they respond better new workouts and exercises.
 Using new muscles each day gives the body better recovery time and more time to spend burning those calories, a more varied routine offers quicker and more efficient results.

 Join a gym- Gyms have more flexible training opportunities.
-Different machines, different styles of workouts.
+Different machines, different styles of well-formed and productive workout plans.

 Buy some dvd’s – The shops are bursting with low impact workout dvd’s to get you started.